Top 5 Fighter jets landing on Aircraft carrier in bad weather and low visibility

 1) F/A-18 recovering on the aircraft carrier in bad weather

 This video was recorded on USS Theodore Roosevelt on Sept.
 14, 2003.
 The flattop found itself in extremely bad weather and heavy rainfall in the middle of a recovery: several planes had to land but visibility was extremely poor and there were also problems with the Automatic Carrier Landing System (ACLS).
-LSOs (Landing Signal Officers) assistance was paramount to help pilots land their planes safely.
-The PLAT (Pilot Landing Aid Television) system gives a hint of the horizontal visibility on the flight deck.
+LSOs’ (Landing Signal Officers) assistance was paramount to helping pilots land their planes safely.
+The PLAT (Pilot Landing Aid Television) system gives a hint of horizontal visibility on the flight deck.

-2) Landing on a carrier during a sandstorm in the Persian Gulf 2003
+2) Landing on a carrier during a sandstorm in the Persian Gulf in 2003

 3) F 18 carrier landing in bad weather and low visibility Military videos